prasunsurana/Chess/README.md

 1. Castling, pawn promotion and en passant
 2. Functionality to undo moves
+3. Functionality to resign and notify opponent
-3. An embedded chatroom for the players to communicate
+4. An embedded chatroom for the players to communicate
-4. The server to shut down properly when both players have left
+5. The server to shut down properly when both players have left
+6. Reduce boilerplate in main.py and boardfunctions.py